 - 4.1.
 The GMEC is charged with the following responsibilities and oversight: - 4.1.1.
-ACGME accreditation and recognition status of the Sponsoring Institution and each of its ACGME-accredited programs; - 4.1.2.
+ACGME accreditation status of the Sponsoring Institution and each of its ACGME-accredited programs; - 4.1.2.
 The quality of the GME learning and working environment within the Sponsoring Institution, each of its ACGME accredited programs, and its participating sites; - 4.1.3.
-The quality of educational experiences in each ACGME-accredited program that leads to measurable achievement of educational outcomes as identified in the ACGME Common and Specialty-/subspecialty-specific Program Requirements - 4.1.4.
-The annual program evaluation and self-study of each ACGME-accredited program; - 4.1.5.
-ACGME-accredited programs' implementation of institutional policies for vacation and leaves of absence, including medical, parental, and caregiver leaves of absence, at least annually; - 4.1.6.
-All processes related to reductions and closures of individual ACGME-accredited programs, major participating sites, and the Sponsoring Institution, and - 4.1.7.
+The quality of educational experiences in each ACGME-accredited program that leads to measurable achievement of educational outcomes as identified in the ACGME Institutional Requirements and Common and Specialty - 4.1.4.
+Subspecialty-specific Program Requirements; - 4.1.5.
+The annual program evaluation and self-study of each ACGME-accredited program; - 4.1.6.
+All processes related to reductions and closures of individual ACGMEaccredited programs, major participating sites, and the Sponsoring Institution, and - 4.1.7.
 The provision of summary information of patient safety reports to residents, fellows, faculty members, and other clinical staff members.
 At a minimum, this oversight must include verification that such summary information is being provided. - 4.2.
-GMEC must review and approve the following items: - Institutional GME policies and procedures - GMEC subcommittee actions that address required GME responsibilities - Annual recommendations to the Sponsoring Institution's administration regarding resident and fellow stipends and benefits - Applications for ACGME accreditation of new programs - Requests for permanent changes in the resident and fellow complement - Major changes in the structure or duration of education for each of its ACGMEaccredited programs, including any change in the designation of a program's primary clinical site; - Additions and deletions of participating sites for each of its ACGME-accredited programs - Appointment of new program directors - Progress reports requested by a review committee - Responses to Clinical Learning Environment Review (CLER) reports - Requests for exceptions to clinical and educational Work Hour requirements - Voluntary withdrawal of ACGME program accreditation or recognition - Requests for appeal of an adverse action by a review committee - Appeal presentations to an ACGME appeals panel; and - Exceptionally qualified candidates for resident/fellow appointments who do not satisfy
+GMEC must review and approve the following items: - Institutional GME policies and procedures - Annual recommendations to the Sponsoring Institution's administration regarding resident and fellow stipends and benefits - Applications for ACGME accreditation of new programs - Requests for permanent changes in the resident and fellow complement - Major changes in the structure or duration of education for each of its ACGMEaccredited programs - Additions and deletions of participating sites for each of its ACGME-accredited programs - Appointment of new program directors - Progress reports requested by a review committee - Responses to Clinical Learning Environment Review (CLER) reports - Requests for exceptions to clinical and educational Work Hour requirements - Voluntary withdrawal of ACGME program accreditation - Requests for appeal of an adverse action by a review committee - Appeal presentations to an ACGME appeals panel - 4.3.

-- MSM's resident/fellow eligibility policy and/or resident/fellow eligibility requirements in the Common Program Requirements - 4.3.
 The GMEC must demonstrate effective oversight of the Sponsoring Institution's accreditation through an Annual Institutional Review (AIR).
-See the GME/GMEC Annual Institution and Program Review Policy. - 4.4.
+See the GME/GMEC Annual Institution and Program Review Policy.

+- 4.4.
 The GMEC must identify institutional performance indicators for the AIR, to include, at a minimum: - 4.4.1.
 The most recent ACGME institutional letter of notification; - 4.4.2.
 Results of ACGME surveys of residents, fellows, and core faculty members; and - 4.4.3.
 ACGME accreditation information for each of its ACGME-accredited programs, including accreditation statuses and citations. - 4.5.
 The DIO must submit an annual written executive summary of the AIR to the Sponsoring Institution's governing body.
 The written executive summary must include: - 4.5.1.
 Summary of institutional performance on indicators for the AIR and - 4.5.2.
 Action plans and performance monitoring procedures resulting from the AIR. - 4.6.
 The GMEC must demonstrate effective oversight of underperforming program(s) through a special review process. - 4.7.
 The special review process must include a protocol that: - 4.7.1.
-Establishes criteria for identifying underperformance that includes, at minimum, program accreditation statuses of Initial Accreditation with Warning, Continued Accreditation with Warning, and adverse accreditation statuses as described by ACGME policies; and - 4.7.2.
-Results in a timely report that describes the quality improvement goals, the corrective actions, and the process for GMEC monitoring of outcomes, including timeliness.
+Establishes criteria for identifying underperformance and - 4.7.2.
+Results in a report that describes the quality improvement goals, the corrective actions, and the process for GMEC monitoring of outcomes.

-POLICY NUMBER GME-02

-EFFECTIVE DATE 07/01/2023

-PAGE(S) 05

-SUPERSEDES 06/01/2014
+MOREHOUSE SCHOOL OF MEDICINE GRADUATE MEDICAL EDUCATION POLICIES AND PROCEDURES POLICY NUMBER GME-02 EFFECTIVE DATE PAGE(S) 07/01/2023 05 SUBJECT ANNUAL INSTITUTION AND PROGRAM REVIEW POLICY SUPERSEDES 06/01/2014